Betting company Bwin asks GVC for its best takeover offer

-LONDON (Reuters) - Online gambling company Bwin.party BPTY.L has asked GVC Holdings (GVC.L) to table its best offer for the business after the duo addressed key concerns over the suitor’s latest 1 billion pound ($1.55 billion) approach.
+LONDON, Aug 27 (Reuters) - Online gambling company Bwin.party has asked GVC Holdings to table its best offer for the business after the duo addressed key concerns over the suitor’s latest 1 billion pound ($1.55 billion) approach.

 Bwin and GVC have since been in talks over the terms of that proposal and Bwin said on Thursday that it is satisfied that key aspects have now been addressed.